AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Experimental Study

-Several machine learning models were used in our study to identify and categorize covert communications in IPv6 networks.
-Both Covert Communication Type Identification (Multiclass Classification) and Covert Communication Detection (Binary Classification) were major tasks that these models played a key role in addressing. \\\\ \textbf{Decision Tree-Based Models:} \begin{itemize} \item \textit{Random Forest}: Effective for binary and multiclass classification tasks, this model uses 100 decision trees and is set up with class weights to counteract imbalances between classes \cite{breiman2001random}. \item \textit{Gradient Boosting and XGBoost}: By concentrating on fixing mistakes from earlier trees, both models seek to improve predictions progressively.
-XGBoost, specifically, has been optimized to minimize logarithmic loss across classes \cite{chen2016xgboost}. \item \textit{LightGBM}: It is especially well-suited for covert communication analysis because of its reputation for efficiency with large datasets and its application of class weights to enhance the handling of imbalanced data \cite{ke2017lightgbm}. \end{itemize} \textbf{Neural Network Models:} \begin{itemize} \item \textit{Deep Neural Network (DNN)}: Comprises four main layers — 1 dense layer of 256 units, followed by dropout, a second dense layer of 128 units, another dropout, and further dense layers reducing to 2 units for output, designed to extract deep features from complex data patterns \cite{lecun1998gradient}. \item \textit{Convolutional Neural Network (CNN)}: Includes two convolutional layers and pooling layers, followed by dropout layers and a flatten layer, culminating in dense layers for classification — particularly effective in pattern recognition tasks \cite{lecun1998gradient}. \item \textit{Recurrent Neural Network (RNN)} and \textit{Long Short-Term Memory (LSTM)}: The RNN uses two SimpleRNN layers, each followed by dropout, while the LSTM incorporates a bidirectional layer post several dense and dropout layers, enhancing the model’s ability to remember information over extended sequences \cite{hochreiter1997long}. \item \textit{Graph Convolutional Network (GCN)}: Applies convolutional processing to graph-structured data, ideal for network topology analysis \cite{kipf2016semi}. \end{itemize}
+\textbf{Decision Tree-Based Models:} \begin{itemize} \item \textit{Random Forest}: Effective for binary and multiclass classification tasks, this model uses 100 decision trees and is set up with class weights to counteract imbalances between classes \cite{farnaaz2016random}. \item \textit{Gradient Boosting and XGBoost}: By concentrating on fixing mistakes from earlier trees, both models seek to improve predictions progressively.
+XGBoost, specifically, has been optimized to minimize logarithmic loss across classes \cite{bhati2021improved,douiba2023improved}. \item \textit{LightGBM}: It is especially well-suited for covert communication analysis because of its reputation for efficiency with large datasets and its application of class weights to enhance the handling of imbalanced data \cite{liu2021fast}. \end{itemize} \textbf{Neural Network Models:} \begin{itemize} \item \textit{Deep Neural Network (DNN)}: Comprises four main layers: 1 dense layer of 256 units, followed by dropout, a second dense layer of 128 units, another dropout, and additional dense layers reducing to 2 units for output, designed to extract deep features from complex data patterns \cite{lansky2021deep}. \item \textit{Convolutional Neural Network (CNN)}: Includes two convolutional layers and pooling layers, followed by dropout layers and a flatten layer, culminating in dense layers for classification, particularly effective in pattern recognition tasks \cite{mohammadpour2022survey}. \item \textit{Recurrent Neural Network (RNN)} and \textit{Long Short-Term Memory (LSTM)}: The RNN uses two SimpleRNN layers, each followed by dropout, while the LSTM incorporates a bidirectional layer post several dense and dropout layers, enhancing the model’s ability to remember information over extended sequences \cite{sheikhan2012intrusion,imrana2021bidirectional}. \item \textit{Graph Convolutional Network (GCN)}: Applies convolutional processing to graph-structured data, ideal for network topology analysis \cite{deng2022flow}. \end{itemize}

 These models were rigorously tested to ensure their effectiveness under varied conditions, enhancing our detection systems' robustness and reliability against covert communications.